US Attorney confirms FBI, federal agencies serve a search warrant in downtown LA

-U.S. Attorney Bill Essayli confirmed to NBC4 on Friday that federal agents were serving a search warrant in Los Angeles' Fashion District for alleged fictitious employee documents.
+U.S. Attorney Bill Essayli confirmed to NBC4 Los Angeles on Friday that federal agents were serving a search warrant in Los Angeles' Fashion District for alleged fictitious employee documents.

 A group of people were seen outside of a business named Ambiance in the Fashion District of downtown Los Angeles.